Associate Professor of Music, Violin; Conductor, Furman Symphony Orchestra

 In 2020, his album “CHAUSSON,” alongside the pianist John Novacek, and under the label IBS CLASSICAL, received vast positive international reviews in prestigious magazines like Scherzo, Melomano, Mundo Clásico, El Diario de Sevilla, and Fanfare.

-Simón Gollo is appointed artistic director of the Snow Pond Summer Music Festival - New England Music Camp in 2022 and begins teaching violin as an associate professor at Furman University.
+Simón Gollo was appointed artistic director of the Snow Pond Summer Music Festival - New England Music Camp in 2022 and was appointed the artistic director and conductor of the Carolina Youth Symphony in 2023.

 - Soloist Diploma in Violin Performance (Master in Violin Performance)